-Maryland community heartbroken after second flood in 2 years
+Rescuers seeking 1 man missing in Maryland flooding

-Kittleman said the damage was significant and appeared to him to be worse than the flooding two summers ago.
+"If you look at the devastation and the damage, I would certainly say it's worse than 2016," he said.
+"We've had areas that were not even damaged at all two years ago terribly damaged this time."

-Residents and business owners, Kittleman said, “are faced with the same daunting task again.”
+At a news conference Sunday night, Kittleman and Gov. Larry Hogan vowed to help people faced again with rebuilding their lives.

-“We will be there for them as we were in 2016,” he said.
+"We will be there for them as we were in 2016," Kittleman said.

-Gov. Larry Hogan also toured the area and promised “every bit of assistance we possibly can.”
+Hogan promised "every bit of assistance we possibly can."

 "They say this is a once every 1,000-year flood and we've had two of them in two years," Hogan said.

-The flooding Sunday swept away parked cars in Ellicott City, set along the west bank of Maryland’s Patapsco River and about 13 miles (20 kilometers) west of Baltimore.
+The flooding Sunday swept away parked cars in the city, which is set along the west bank of the Patapsco River, about 13 miles west of Baltimore.

 Jessica Ur, a server at Pure Wine Cafe on the city's Main Street, told The Baltimore Sun that she watched as gushing waters swept three or four parked cars down the street.